Sola fide: Epistle of James and Pauline Epistles

 The precise relationship between faith and good works remains an area of controversy in some Protestant traditions (see also Law and Gospel).
 Even at the outset of the Reformation, subtle differences of emphasis appeared.
 For example, because the Epistle of James emphasizes the importance of good works, Martin Luther sometimes referred to it as the "epistle of straw".
 Calvin on the other hand, while not intending to differ with Luther, wrote of the necessity of good works as a consequence or 'fruit' of faith.
-The Anabaptists tended to make a nominal distinction between faith and obedience.
+The Anabaptists tended to emphasize a "faith that works".

 A recent article suggests that the current confusion regarding the Epistle of James about faith and works resulted from Augustine of Hippo's anti-Donatist polemic in the early fifth century.
 This approach reconciles the views of Paul and James on faith and works.
 Recent meetings of scholars and clergy have attempted to soften the antithesis between Protestant and Catholic conceptions of the role of faith in salvation, which, if they were successful, would have far reaching implications for the relationship between most Protestant churches and the Catholic Church.
 These attempts to form a consensus are accepted among many Protestants and Catholics, but among others, sola fide continues to divide the Reformation churches, including many Lutherans, Reformed, and others, from other denominations.
 Some statements of the doctrine are interpreted as a denial of the doctrine as understood by other groups.

 Catholic view

+The alternate Catholic formulation to sola fide is fides formata, a faith formed by love.
+An apologist has noted that Catholic theology typically does not treat justification independently from sanctification as Protestant theology does, however on questions of certainty it does treat faith and hope as distinct, unlike Protestant theology which traditionally combines them.

-In the Council of Trent (1545-1563), the Catholic Church cautioned against an extreme version of sola fide in canon XIV on self-righteousness and justification without repentance, declaring: "If any one says, that man is truly absolved from his sins and justified, because that he assuredly believed himself absolved and justified; or, that no one is truly justified but he who believes himself justified; and that, by this faith alone, absolution and justification are effected; let him be anathema."
+In the Council of Trent (1545–1563), the Catholic Church cautioned against an extreme version of sola fide in canon XIV on self-righteousness and justification without repentance, declaring: "If any one says, that man is truly absolved from his sins and justified, because that he assuredly believed himself absolved and justified; or, that no one is truly justified but he who believes himself justified; and that, by this faith alone, absolution and justification are effected; let him be anathema."

 Pope Benedict XVI summarized the Catholic position as "...Luther's phrase: "faith alone" is true, if it is not opposed to faith in charity, in love.
 Faith is looking at Christ, entrusting oneself to Christ, being united to Christ, conformed to Christ, to his life. ...
 St Paul speaks of faith that works through love (cf. Gal 5: 14)."

 The following principles from the Catechism of the Catholic Church (labeled by paragraph number) are useful for understanding the Catholic view of justification.